mpjohns9/MSR_Final_Project/README.md

 Collect user sip and puff input while running maze simulation:
 1. `roslaunch maze_gen maze.launch`
 Launches a turtlebot in the simulated environment with `sim` as the control mode.
-2. `rosservice call \generate_maze`
+2. `rosservice call \generate_maze "difficulty:0"`
-Generates maze and creates markers in Rviz and Gazebo to display.
+Generates easy maze and creates markers in Rviz and Gazebo to display.
+To generate medium or hard maze, use `"difficulty:1"` or `"difficulty:2"`, respectively.
 3. `rosservice call \move`
 Starts turtlebot in motion and initiates sip and puff data collection.
 4. `rosservice call \process_data`
 Process sip and puff data for csv output.